mitchhit234/commerceDataVisualization/README.md

 <br />

 Commerce Data Visualization is a web based banking application used to analyze bank account data for Commerce Bank customers.
+Though since I've integrated the [Plaid API](https://www.plaid.com), this application should work with other banking institutions (a name change is probably in order).
 This web application allows users to make sense out of their transaction data via transaction graphs and tables.
 Data figures are split up between different categories (debits, credits, etc.), and allow the user to sort their data with various

 <p align="center">
   <img src="resources/readme/demo.gif">
 </p>

 The goal of this project was to give myself an easy way to view my transactions and keep track of my financial goals, as well as monitor for unauthorized transactions.
 Commerce Bank does not officially provide any data visualization tools (at least for free personal accounts).
-Any other Commerce Bank user looking to visualize their transaction data can utilize this application
+Any other Commerce Bank user looking to visualize their transaction data can utilize this application (and maybe other checking and savings accounts, though I have not been able to test their functionality).

-This web application is run locally to protect your own data.
-The application is initially loaded with data that you will export from the Commerce Bank online banking portal (6 months worth is what I believe most Commerce accounts get without paying extra).
-The application uses the Commerce Bank Alerts feature and Gmail's API to automatically update your local transaction data without having to manually export it continuously
+This web application is run locally, besides a quick secure connection between yourself and the Plaid API when fetching transaction data, to protect your own data.
+The application uses the Plaid API to automatically update your local transaction data without having to repeatedly log into your account and export your data manually

 # Setup Instructions